-To apply for College of Nursing scholarships, students must download and complete the fillable PDF College of Nursing Scholarship Application and mail it to:
+To apply for College of Nursing scholarships, students must download and complete the fillable PDF CON Scholarship Application 2018-2019 and mail it to:

 UT College of Nursing